-- 1. Connect the speaker cable to the logic board. - 2.
-Install the speakers and route the speaker wire above the heatsink and around the AirPort Extreme card. - 3.
-Secure the right speaker with the smaller of the two mounting screws. - 4.
+1. Connect the speaker cable to the logic board.

+2. Install the speakers and route the speaker wire as shown below.

+- 3. Secure the right speaker with the smaller of the two mounting screws. - 4.
 Secure the left speaker with the longer of the two mounting screws. - 5.
+Install the metal IR mounting bracket and two T6 screws.

+- 6. Install the IR board and two T6 screws to the IR mounting bracket.

-Replace the display panel. - 6.
-Replace the lower EMI shield. - 7.
-Replace the front bezel. - 8.
-Replace the access door.
+- 7. Replace the display panel.

+- 8. Replace the lower EMI shield.

+- 9. Replace the front bezel.

+- 10. Replace the access door.

-AirPort Extreme Card
+AirPort Extreme/Bluetooth Card

 - Access door

 - Front bezel

 - Lower EMI shield

+- Display Panel

+- Speakers

-Removing the AirPort Extreme Card
+Removing the AirPort Extreme/Bluetooth Card

-1. Using a T6 torx screwdriver, remove the two screws and disconnect the gray antenna from the AirPort Extreme card.
+1. Using a T6 torx screwdriver, remove the two screws on the AirPort Extreme/Bluetooth card.
+Pull the card straight up to disconnect it from the logic board.